The Wristbreaker

 Welcome to The Vintage Gun Journal, your free-to-view monthly magazine for all things British gun and rifle.

-I'm delighted to hear that the grouse season is looking promising and have a couple of days lined-up in Cumbria to look forward to.
+September offers more - a couple of driven grouse days in Cumbria to look forward to.